kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Last session with the acupuncturist

-- I have another acupuncture session with Tao Qi.
+- I have another acupuncture session with Tao Qi on Tuesday 20th June.
-- My system is very regulated unlike it's chaotic nearly dead state - especially with regards to my kidneys - at other sessions.
+- My system is very regulated unlike it's chaotic nearly dead state the week before and at all previous sessions - especially with regards to my kidneys.
 - She does a blood analysis strip and tells me it is highly likely I have diabetes.
 - I know she is lying.
 - She says I should visit my GP about this.